FileCloud on AWS - User Deployment Guide

 Use Cases

-- File Sharing Portal- Use FileCloud to create your own own, branded file sharing, sync and mobile access, solution for your employees, customers and partners.
+- File Sharing Portal- Use FileCloud to create your own own, branded file sharing, sync and mobile access solution for your employees, customers and partners.

-- File Sync - Use FileCloud for effortless file synchronization across users computers, smart phones and tablets, so everyone can work together anywhere from any device
+- File Sync - Use FileCloud for effortless file synchronization across users computers, smart phones and tablets, so everyone can work together anywhere from any device.

-- Endpoint Backup and DLP - Use FileCloud to securely backup your endpoint computing devices (PCs, Mobile Phones and Servers).
+- Endpoint Backup and DLP - Use FileCloud to securely back up your endpoint computing devices (PCs, Mobile Phones and Servers).

-- Enterprise Data Protection and DLP: Use FileCloud's unique data leak prevention (monitor, prevent and fix) capabilities to protect your enterprise data across all your users devices (Computers, Mobile Phones/Tablets.
+- Enterprise Data Protection and DLP: Use FileCloud's unique data leak prevention (monitor, prevent and fix) capabilities to protect your enterprise data across all your users' devices (computers, mobile phones, tablets).

-- File Server Enablement - Use FileCloud's ServerSync to sync/backup you branch office windows files servers to FileCloud running on AWS to get low latency LAN access as well as remote access from anywhere.
+- File Server Enablement - Use FileCloud's ServerSync to sync/backup your branch office windows files servers to FileCloud running on AWS to get low latency LAN access as well as remote access from anywhere.

 Overview of Typical Customer Deployment

 FileCloud AMI's are available on the latest versions of Ubuntu and Windows.
-Depending on your requirements and familiarity, you can choose any operating systems supported by FIleCloud.
+Depending on your requirements and familiarity, you can choose any operating systems supported by FileCloud.
 FileCloud stores the file, user and shares metadata in MongoDB (pre-installed in AMI) and actual files can be stored in a disk, AWS Elastic File System or AWS S3.
 For smaller deployments, disk is sufficient for file storage.
 For medium and large deployments, our recommendation is to use AWS S3 for file storage.
-The FileCloud AMI is also pre-configured for document preview and document indexing for full text search.
-It takes less than 30 minutes to configure the FileCloud AMI and get it running for production workload.
+The FileCloud AMI is also preconfigured for document preview and document indexing for full text search.
+It takes less than 30 minutes to configure the FileCloud AMI and get it running for a production workload.

 Prerequisites and Requirements